Imperium (1992 video game)

-Imperium (Mobile Armoured Dion [機動装甲 ダイオン Kidou Soukou Daion] in Japan) is a 1992 vertically scrolling shooter video game developed by Jorudan and published by Vic Tokai for the Super Nintendo Entertainment System.
+Imperium (Mobile Armoured Dion [機動装甲 ダイオン Kidou Soukou Dion] in Japan) is a 1992 vertically scrolling shooter video game developed by Jorudan and published by Vic Tokai for the Super Nintendo Entertainment System.

 Plot

 In the year 2027, Earth is suddenly attacked by the planetoid space fortress Zektron.
 Many cities are decimated and occupied by the Zektron forces, threatening to annihilate humanity.
 An underground military squadron and lab develops a small mecha called Dion (Imperium in the US version) aboard the mothership Leinoa, a mecha capable of harnessing great firepower.
 The human's goal is to send Dion/Imperium into Zektron and destroy it only after the Earth occupation forces have been eliminated.

 Gameplay

 Imperium differs from most shooters in many ways.
 There is no high score counter, but instead an experience points counter is displayed.
 Players earn experience points by destroying multitudes of enemies and the numbers differ depending on the size of the enemy.
 Players then earn additional weapons and power-ups for each weapon through a set number of experience points.
 The player has a five-hit life bar.
 If a player takes a hit, then whatever weapon they were using when they were hit is down graded by one point.
 Players can replenish health and any downgraded weapon by earning back experience points.
 The player also has speed-change control, which they can use to change the speed of their mech to five different levels.
 The player has no lives.
 If the player dies, then it's Game Over.
 However, they can start on the level they died on by using the Continue option that shows up on the main menu after dying.
 The player can only use the continue option four times.